 BIB501 O.T.
 History and Literature

 BIB526 Introduction to the N.T

 CHI551 Church History I

-PTH575 Intro. to Philosophy and Theology
+PTH575 Intro. to Philosophy and Theology 1

-MIN701 Christian Communication
+MIN701 Christian Communication 3 ;

 Total

 Second Semester

 BIB502 O.T.
 History and Literature

 BIB527 Introduction to the N.T

-CHI552 Church History II
+CH1552 Church History II

 CSO620 Intro. to Chr. and Social Ethics

 CSO636 Mission of the Church

 Total

 Third Semester

-PTH577 Systematic Theology
+PTH577 Systematic Theology 4

 CSO601 Sociology of Religion

 MIN728 Clin.
 Intro. to Pastoral Care

-MIN743 Field Education
+MIN743

 Total

 Fourth Semester

 MIN764 Foundations of Christian Educ.
+3

-MIN744 Field Education
+MIN744 Field Education 1

 Total 4

-2 6
+Where a transcript indicates that a student has had certain courses that are parallel to ITC required courses (core), the student may request to have an examination in such area(s), and upon the successful completion of such examination(s) the student is exempted from that course(s) and he or she may be permitted to take advanced courses and in so doing meet field requirements.
+It is to be noted that no credit will be given for courses from which the student has been exempted.
+The student's ITC transcript should indicate those courses from which the student has been exempted by examination.

-Vocational Interest Groupings
+3. Suggested Vocational Interest Groupings

-Students m ay have a particular vocational interest or ministry in mind.

-They may als o need guidance in the selection of electives to their greatest

-advantage.
-A s a guide to that selection, Vocational Interest Groupings

-tablished, and suggested courses suitable to each grouping
+Students may have a particular vocational interest or ministry in mind.
+They may also need guidance in the selection of electives to their greatest advantage.
+As a guide to that selection, Vocational Interest Groupings have been established, and suggested courses suitable to each grouping are listed below.

-are listed belo

-Fourteen n ours of courses under a grouping are suggested as a mini- t.
-The student may desire the help of his adviser in selecting

-mum number courses most suitable for his vocational interest.
+Fourteen hours of courses under a grouping are suggested as a minimum number.
+The student may desire the help of his adviser in selecting the particular courses most suitable for his or her vocational interest.

-rish Ministry
+a.
+The Parish Ministry

-MIN705 Preparation of Sermons
+MIN705 Preparation of Sermons 2

 MIN706 Delivery of Sermons 2

 MIN716 Worship 2

-MIN728 Psychology of Pastoral Care 4
+MIN728 Psychology of Pastoral Care

 MIN729 Introduction to Pastoral Counseling

-MIN745 Church Administration
+MIN745 Church Administration 3

-MIN747 Ministerial Leadership
+MIN747 Ministerial Leadership 2

 MIN717 Church Music 2

 CSO638 Education for Mission and Evangelism 2

-CSO603 The Church and Family Life

 CSO611 Church and Community Organization 4

-CSO644 Contemporary Ecumenical Movements
+CSO644 Contemporary Ecumenical Movements 3

-CSO652 The Church and Social Work
+CSO652 The Church and Social Work 3

 CSO621 Social Ethics

-Additional courses pertaining, including courses in Fields I, II, and
+Additional courses pertaining, including courses in Fields I, II, and III not taken for concentration.

-for concentration.

 b.
-Christia an Educational Ministry
+Christian Educational Ministry ---- ----------- ------------- ---------- c.
+Campus Ministry

-MIN761 The Church's Educational Ministry
+MIN761 The Church's Educational Ministry 4 -

-MIN762 Administration and Leadership Development 4
+MIN762 Administration and Leadership

+Development 4

-A selection of of any one age group as follows:
+ł selection of any one age group as follows:

-MIN767 The Church's Ministry with Children 3
+MIN767 The Church's Ministry with Children 5

-MIN768 The Church's Ministry with Youth
+MIN768 The Church's Ministry with Youth ;

 MIN769 The Church's Ministry with Adults 2

-MIN778 Seminar: Teaching-Learning Process 2
+MIN778 Seminar: Teaching-Learning Process 2 2

-CSO644 Contemporary Ecumenical Movements
+CSO644 Contemporary Ecumenical Movements 3 3

-Additiona l courses pertaining, including courses in Fields I, II, and

-III not taken for concentration.
+Additional courses pertaining, including courses in Fields I, II, and III not taken for concentration.

-c.
-Campu s Ministry

 MIN705 Preparation of Sermons 2

 MIN706 Delivery of Sermons 2

 MIN716 Worship 2

-MIN729 Pastoral Counseling Theory
+MIN729 Pastoral Counseling Theory 3

-MIN747 Ministerial Leadership
+MIN747 Ministerial Leadership 2

 MIN769 The Church's Ministry with Adults

 MIN779 The Campus Ministry 2

-MIN780 The College Teaching of Religion 2
+MIN780 The College Teaching of Religion

 CSO621 Social Ethics

 CSO639 Religions of the World

 CSO644 Contemporary Ecumenical Movements

 CSO652 The Church and Social Work

-il courses pertaining, including courses in Fields I, II, and

-III not taker n for concentration.
+Additional courses pertaining, including courses in Fields I, II, and III not taken for concentration.